Forward-UIUC-2022S/kshitij-sinha-find-papers-by-keyword/README.md

     <Server 3 IP>
     ...
     ```
+9) Acquire `DigiCertGlobalRootCA.crt.pem` by talking to the owner of the MAG database (Ashutosh Ukey)
+10) We need to add the MAG papers to the Forward database.
+Run a `move_mag_database` script to do this.

+    ```
+    python -m scripts.move_mag_database <limit>
+    ```

+    Replace `<limit>` with the number of papers to move to the database.
+This has been used to demo purposes because the actual MAG data is too large to use for a demo.

+11) Run the `get_ids.py` script to save a pickle file of the Paper ID's.
+This is used to quickly retrieve the list of all id's in our database, which is useful in generating embeddings in batches.

+    ```
+    python -m scripts.get_ids.py
+    ```
+    Verify that a the `PaperIds.pickle` file is now in the `data/` directory.

 ## Changing Paper Search Space
 The `dump.sql` comes with all the intermediate data necessary to search by keywords through the Arxiv dataset.
 To be able to search through a set of different papers, we need to store the new paper data and do intermediate processing.